 “I started music when I was about five or six.
 My great grandparents bought me a drum set.
 So, that was my foundation,” he says.
 “I usually start most of my beats with the drums, depending on the day.
 Today, I’m feeling really funky.”

 Young starts out by browsing through his samples for the right kick drum — “Something that gets your heart going,” as he puts it — before quickly layering a hi-hat loop to establish a house groove: “Real simple.”

 It doesn’t stay too simple, though.
 Before long, he’s auditioning a high-pitched yowl, throwing that in between his percussion hits.
 “I kinda like those little things that give it life,” he says, never taking his eyes off the screen.
 “It’s a grungy house type of situation.”

 Chop it up

 With a few other hi-hats and FX samples in place, it’s time for vocals.
 “The cool thing about house music: When doing vocals, you just say some cool shit, you know what I mean?”
-He steps to the microphone — Got my bounce back, woo! — and then throws his vocals back into ARCADE to chop it up.
-Outside of ARCADE’s built-in Lines and Kits, any audio can be manipulated with the engine, giving you easy access to some serious creative possibilities.
+He steps to the microphone — Got my bounce back, woo! — and then throws his vocals back into Arcade to chop it up.
+Outside of Arcade’s built-in Lines and Samplers, any audio can be manipulated with the engine, giving you easy access to some serious creative possibilities.

 “It’s great to have something when you just need to start an idea and get inspiration,” says Young.
 “You’re creating something from thin air… To have companies that try to make the creative process easier, I really vibe with that.
 The future of music is not to be over-thought.
 I think it’s just going by what you feel and then just trying to make people move or feel an emotion.”